bongiozzo/musica_mustdie/output/band_icet.md

 # Ice T

-Дискография
+## Дискография

-"Rhyme Pays" 1987, Rap Metal
+### "Rhyme Pays" 1987, Rap Metal

+1. Intro
+2. 6'n Morning
+3. Make It Funky
+4. Somebody Gotta Do It
+5. 409
+6. I Love Ladies
+7. Sex
+8. Pain
+9. Squeeze The Trigger
+10. Make It Funky (Mix)
+11. Sex (Bonus Beat)
+12. Somebody Gotta Do It (Mix)
+13. Our Most Requested Record

+(P)&c 1987

-"Power" 1988, Rap Metal
+### "Power" 1988, Rap Metal

+1. Intro
+2. Power
+3. Drama
+4. Heartbeat
+5. The Syndicate
+6. Radio Suckers
+7. I'm Your Pusher
+8. Personal
+9. Girls L.G.B.N.A.F.
+10. High Rollers
+11. Grand Larceny
+12. Soul On Ice
+13. Outro

+(P)&c 1988

-"The Iceberg" 1989, Rap Metal
+### "The Iceberg" 1989, Rap Metal

+1. Shut Up, Be Happy
+2. The Iceberg
+3. Lethal Weapon
+4. You Played Yourself
+5. Peel Their Caps Back
+6. The Girl Tried To Kill Me
+7. Black'N'Decker
+8. Hit The Deck
+9. This One's For Me
+10. The Hunted Child
+11. What Ya Wanna Do?
+12. Freedom Of Speech
+13. My Word Is Bond

+(P)&c 1989

-"Return Of The Real" 1996, Rap Metal
+### "Return Of The Real" 1996, Rap Metal

+1. Pimp Anthem
+2. Where The Goes Down
+3. Bouncin' Down The Strezeet
+4. Return Of The Real
+5. I Must Stand
+6. (Alotta Niggaz)
+7. Rap Games Hijacked
+8. How Does It Feel
+9. The Lane
+10.(Rap Is Fake)
+11.Make The Loot Loop
+12.Syndicate 4 Ever
+13.The 5th
+14.(It's Goin' Down)
+15.They Want Me Back In
+16.Inside Of Gangsta
+17.Forced To Do Dirt
+18.(Haters)
+19.Cramp Your Style
+20.(Real)

+(P)c 1996 RSYND Records

 ## Отношения с другими группами